By Audley specialist Dani

-The roads fizzle out pretty quickly in the USA’s national parks.
-You don’t have to take many steps on a trail before you feel like you’re wandering into a vast, untamed wilderness – and you are.
-In the furthest reaches of many national parks, you could walk for days, swallowed up by mountains, gigantic rock formations, canyons, rivers and forest, without seeing another soul.
+The roads fizzle out pretty quickly in America’s national parks.
+You don’t have to take many steps on a trail before you feel like you’re wandering into a vast, untamed wilderness — and you are.
+In the furthest reaches of many national parks, you could hike for days, swallowed up by mountains, gigantic rock formations, canyons, rivers and forest, without seeing another soul.
 I find this thrilling.

-But, coupled with this exciting sense of backwoods remoteness is the fact that walking trails in the USA’s national parks are extremely well-maintained and varied in length, making them accessible to walkers of all fitness levels.
+But, coupled with this exciting sense of backwoods remoteness is the fact that hiking trails in America’s national parks are extremely well-maintained and varied in length, making them accessible to hikers of all fitness levels.

 Yosemite National Park